Zhinjio/manager/README.md

 * I've worked for a variety of companies, big and small.
 Citrix (Test Engineer), 2 different small internet providers (Sysadmin), Hunter Douglas (Systems Engineer), SUN (Technical Instructor and Data Center Architect), eBay (Technical Duty Officer and NOC Manager), Intrado/West Safety Services (Systems Engineer, Supervisor and Manager).
 I even worked for the Psychic Discovery Network for a very short time, long ago.
 Ask me about it sometime over a beer.
 * I am a gamer.
 Board games, PC, Console, RPG.
 * I'm an avid reader.
 Primarily science fiction, alternative fiction and fantasy, but I'll read just about anything if the topic is good.
-* Fan of: Star Wars, LEGO, Science, Photography, Astronomy, Maps, Books, Technology, Gastronomy, Craft Beer, and good Whiskey.
+* Fan of: Star Wars, LEGO, Science, Photography, Astronomy, Maps, Books, Puzzles, Technology, Gastronomy, Craft Beer, and good Whiskey.
 Sometimes, more than one of those at once.